AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/the-magento-cloud-csi-doesn't-show-an-active-environment.md

 ---
 title: The Magento-cloud CLI doesn't show an active environment
-description: This article describes a known Adobe Commerce issue where the Magento-cloud CLI doesn't show an active environment.
+description: This article describes a known Adobe Commerce issue where the Magento-cloud CLI (command-line tool) doesn't show an active environment.
 feature:  Configuration
 role: Developer
 ---